 How it works?

-XBB achieves repeatability and consistency by compiling all dependencies from sources.
+XBB achieves repeatability and consistency by:

 By strictly controlling the versions of the compiled sources and tools, it is possible to create build environments that use about the same tools on both GNU/Linux (Intel and Arm) and macOS, helping to obtain consistent results.